yambo-code/yambopy/docs/source/qepy.rst

 Unfolding
 ~~~~~~~~~~~~~
 The class `Unfolding()` is useful to unfold the electronic structure calculated in a supercell into the original primitive cell of
 the material.
 Currently it generates and reads Quantum Espresso XML files.
 The class is based in the work of Popescu and Zunger published in `Phys.
-Rev. B 85, 085201 (2012)`<https://journals.aps.org/prb/abstract/10.1103/PhysRevB.85.085201>.
+Rev. B 85, 085201 (2012)`<https://journals.aps.org/prb/abstract/10.1103/PhysRevB.85.085201>`.

+There is an example adapted to hBN tutorial/bn-folding.
+Currently there are several additional options:
+- write to file: If True it prints in the file projection.dat the results of the unfolding.
+- spin: "none" or "spinor".
+- band_min: To avoid the processing in core levels we can set the starting band for the unfolding.